When to Use Self-EMDR: A Comprehensive Guide

 Before discussing when to use Self-EMDR, it’s important to understand how it differs from clinical EMDR therapy conducted by a certified professional.

-• Comprehensive assessment and treatment planning
+• Comprehensive assessment and clinical planning

 • Preparation and stabilization techniques